 Read more about the changes to schools cleaning:

-All schools’ funding for contract cleaning is included in the Student Resource Package based on normal and low-use areas as determined by cleanable spaces identified in the school's facilities schedule.
+All schools’ funding for contract cleaning is included in the SRP based on normal and low-use areas as determined by cleanable spaces identified in the school's facilities schedule.
 Funds are only allocated as cash and paid via the quarterly cash grant where schools are not included in the new metropolitan area-based cleaning model.

 The cleaning allocation does not include provision for the cost of school consumables such as toilet paper, paper towels, soap, disinfectant blocks or bin liners.
-Funding for these items is in the cash component of the Student Resource Package.
+Funding for these items is in the cash component of the SRP.

 Contract cleaning allocations are adjusted for any building configuration changes that occur on the Atrium data base.
 Where the cleanable area is reduced, the area change is applied from the following term.
 Where the cleanable area is increased, the cleaning area change is applied from the beginning of the term in which the change was made.